karatayev/nosql-project/README.md

 }
 ```

-3. Run `npm run scrape` to import some books to Elasticsearch
+3. Run `npm run scraper` to import some books to Elasticsearch
 4. Run `npm start` to launch bookstore
 5. Visit https://127.0.0.1:1337/, login using sample credentials `tobias:password` or `florian:password`
 6. Perform your searches